 Jeff Bridges (2010)

-Jeff Bridges was born in Los Angeles on December 4, 1949, to Lloyd Bridges, an actor, and Dorothy Bridges, an actress and writer.
+Jeff Bridges was born in Los Angeles on December 4, 1949, to actor Lloyd Bridges, and actress and writer Dorothy Bridges.
 He made his first film appearance when he was almost two in 1951’s The Company She Keeps and continued to pick up occasional work as a child actor throughout his youth.
 His breakout performance came in 1971’s The Last Picture Show, a role that earned him an Academy Award nomination.
 He eventually won the Best Actor Oscar in 2010 for Crazy Heart.

 Leonardo DiCaprio (2016)

 Leonardo DiCaprio was born in Los Angeles on November 11, 1974, to a legal secretary and a comic artist.
-He was raised mostly by his mother, Irmelin, in neighborhoods like Echo Park and Los Feliz.
-DiCaprio started acting as a child, appearing in commercials and kids’ shows, before moving on to film work in the 1991 direct-to-video horror film, Critters 3.
+He was raised mostly by his mother, Irmelin, in the neighborhoods of Echo Park and Los Feliz.
+DiCaprio started acting as a child, appearing in commercials and kids’ shows, before moving onto film work in the 1991 direct-to-video horror film, Critters 3.
 By 1993, he was starring alongside Johnny Depp in the critically-acclaimed What’s Eating Gilbert Grape, which earned him his first Academy Award nomination.
 He finally won the Best Actor Oscar in 2016 for his gritty part in The Revenant.

 Volcanic Iceland Epic Trip